 Students attending the University of Colorado Boulder through the ACCESS Program are governed by the same campus policies as degree students.
 General campus policies are described in the University of Colorado Catalog.
 An honor code was established to secure for students an environment in which all individuals have responsibility for, and are appropriately recognized for, their individual academic and personal achievements.

-Tuition is $355 per semester hour for online self-paced and term-based courses.
-(Correspondence courses have been discontinued.)
+Tuition is $355 per semester hour for online self-paced and term-based courses ($366 per semester effective fall 2014).
 You can pay for your course by check, money order, or credit card at the time of enrollment.

 Generally, no. However, Continuing Education has some scholarships for nontraditional students who are at least 22 years of age.
 Funds are limited.
 Call 303-492-5148 for more information on the Nontraditional Student Scholarship or download the Scholarship Application.